MarkKajcsos/simple-product-api/README.md

 #### MongoDb

 - Find solution to load _producer_ doc into Product.producer field witout data duplication.
 The _polulate_ and _aggregate_ functions have been tried out without success.
-- Prepare replicaset of mongodb instances (to be able to use session and transactions for more secure operations)
+- Prepare replicaset of mongodb instances (to be **able to use session and transactions** for more secure operations)
-- Create new db user with password (envoveld configuration file and env variable modifications)
+- Create new db user with password (invoveld configuration file and env variable modifications)

 #### Logging

-- Set midleware logging
+- Set middleware logging

 #### GraphQl